 The best smart smoke detector for your home depends on your preferences, other types of smart technology you use, and the detector’s features.
 This guide presents recommendations for some of the best smart smoke detectors on the market.

-- BEST SECURITY MONITORING: Amazon Echo Dot
+- HONORABLE MENTION: Amazon Echo Dot

 Types of Smoke Detectors